-Since the statistical description of datasets is poorly reliable when more than 80% of non-detects are present, it is considered more consistent not to perform any statistical analysis in this case.
+- 42. Since the statistical description of datasets is poorly reliable when more than 80% of non-detects are present, it is considered more consistent not to perform any statistical analysis in this case.
 Several datasets from OSPAR CPs may correspond to this category such as the following, provided by France (more than 80% of non-detects values):

-- Monitoring region 1 : Cs and H in seawater
+- Region 1: Cs and H in seawater

-- Monitoring region 2 : Cs in seawater
+- Region 2: Cs in seawater

-- Monitoring region 3 : Cs and H in seawater
+- Region 3: Cs and H in seawater

-Therefore, it is proposed that when more than 80% of non-detect values are present in a dataset, no statistical analyses will be undertaken.
-This will also be taken to be true in cases where annual data is used (as set out in Table 4.3) and only data from one specific year has more than 80% non-detect values.
+- 43. Therefore, it is proposed that when more than 80% of non-detect values are present in a dataset, no statistical analyses will be undertaken.
+This will also be taken to be true in cases where annual data is used (as set out in table 3) and only data from one specific year has more than 80% non-detect values.

-6. Trial applications: Discharges (trend analysis)
+Trial applications: Discharges (trend analysis)

-This chapter outlines the application of various trend detection techniques to annual discharge data for individual radionuclides from Sellafield and La Hague (nuclear sector).
+44. This section outlines the application of various trend detection techniques to annual discharge data for individual radionuclides $^{11}$ from Sellafield and La Hague (nuclear sector).
 In addition the methods are applied to the total- $\alpha$ and total- $\beta$ discharges from the nuclear sector installations.
-The approach taken is to plot and visually assess the data, assess the data for normality and finally to identify if there is a downward trend in the data using the trend detection methods.
+The approach taken is to plot and visually assess the data, assess the data for normality and finally to apply the trend detection methods.
 Further detail on these tests can be found in Annex 4.

-6.1 Sellafield discharge data
+7.1.
+Sellafield discharge data

-Figure 6A.1.
-Time Series (TS) plots for Sellafield discharges 1995 - 2005
+Figure 2A.1 Time Series (TS) Plots for Sellafield Discharges 1995-2005

-Although it is necessarily qualitative and subjective, a visual examination of the discharges reported can be performed as a first step of the analysis.
-The visual examination of the plots in Figure 6A.1 of the Sellafield discharge data indicates that Tc, Cs and total- $\beta$ discharges show a decreasing trend over the period under investigation.
-Following an initial increase, Co also appears to display a decreasing trend.
+- 45. Although it is necessarily qualitative and subjective, a visual examination of the discharges reported can be performed as a first step of the analysis.
+The visual examination of the plots in Figure 2A.1 of the Sellafield discharge data indicates that Tc-99, Cs-137 and total- $\beta$ discharges show a decreasing trend over the period under investigation.
+Following an initial increase, Co-60 also appears to display a decreasing trend. - 46.
 The results of some more formal trend analysis tests to establish the presence or absence of a trend among the eleven Sellafield series are reported.
-The first test conducted is an independent samples t-test to establish whether discharges for the post 2001 period have decreased compared with the baseline period 1995 - 2001.
+The first test conducted is an independent samples t-test to establish whether discharges for the post 2001 period have decreased compared with the baseline period 1995-2001.

-&lt;sup>6 Most of these nuclides have not been selected by OSPAR as objects of an individual assessment.
+&lt;sup>11 Most of these nuclides have not been selected by OSPAR as objects of an individual assessment.